Trophy Browns and Rainbows in the Heart of Chile

 Rio Claro Solar

-This hidden little tributary, accessible only by boat, ranks very highly among guides and guests alike.
+This small, hidden tributary, accessible only by boat, ranks very highly among guides and guests alike.
 Flowing through farmland and dense forests, far from any road, the Claro Solar provides solitude uncommon even in Patagonia.
 This medium-sized river is easily and effectively fished, protected from the wind and full of “fishy water.”

 Boats and Equipment